 Equality Delivery System 2022 (EDS2022) is aligned to NHS England’s Long-Term Plan and its commitment to an inclusive NHS that is fair and accessible to all and in relation to the 9 protected characteristics.
 It is assessed in year and comprises eleven outcomes spread across three Domains, which are:

-The CWP Ammual Equality, Diversity & Inclusion Monitoring Report updates the Board on the progress in relation to the Trusts work around Equality, Diversity & Inclusion.
+The CWP Annual Equality, Diversity & Inclusion Monitoring Report updates the Board on the progress in relation to the Trusts work around Equality, Diversity & Inclusion.
 The report provides details of our current performance, how the Trust is meeting its legal obligations, ongoing work to date, identified challenges and sets key actions for moving forwards.
 EDI Annual Monitoring Report

 From 6 April 2017, employers in Great Britain with more than 250 staff are required to publish their gender pay gap information annually, using six different measures covering pay and bonuses.